NordPool/public-intraday-api-example/README.md

 In order to connect, **you must edit the src\main\resources\example.properties** file:
 ```
 #!
-sso.host=host_from_documentation
 sso.user=your_user
 sso.password=your_password

-# These properties are used for SSO Basic Authentication
-sso.clientId=your_clientId
-sso.clientSecret=your_secret
 ```
 These credentials shall be obtained from [idapi@nordpoolgroup.com](mailto:idapi@nordpoolgroup.com) prior to running the example.

 Additionally, make sure that all the properties in the file point to correct addresses.
 Finally, either run the program using **gradle bootRun** or run the class PublicApiApplication.java.